lushenmoodley/E-commerce-System/ReadMe.txt

-The codebase can be retrived from github(https://github.com/lushenmoodley/E-commerce-System) The connection string for the codebase is setup with the live server.(Please refer to appsetting.json)
+The codebase can be retrived from github(https://github.com/lushenmoodley/E-commerce-System) The connection string for the codebase is setup with the live server.(Please refer to appsetting.json) The code base is connected to the live azure server.
+So you can run the codebase from any local machine using Visual Studio 2019.
+Any machine using sql server management studio can connect to the azure server, please find server details below:

+Server Details:
+Server Name:eticket-app.database.windows.net
+Login:eticket-admin
+Password:#Super12345!